Pujari-Raj/CineWave-Video-App/README.md

  ### 🎯 Key Features <a name="key-features"></a>

-> 🌏YouTube Live APIs Integration for generating data about restaurants: Leveraging live YouTube APIs, It delivers up-to-the-minute data on videos, empowering users with accurate and reliable information to make informed choices when selecting their preferred streaming options.
+> 🌏YouTube Live APIs Integration for generating data about videos: Leveraging live YouTube APIs, It delivers up-to-the-minute data on videos, empowering users with accurate and reliable information to make informed choices when selecting their preferred streaming options.

-> 📌Seamless Navigation: With React Router DOM, the app provides a smooth and intuitive navigation experience, enabling users to effortlessly explore different sections, from discovering different pages, exploring trending videos and discover seamless content.
+> 📌Seamless Navigation: With React Router DOM, the app provides a smooth and intuitive navigation experience, enabling users to effortlessly explore different sections, from discovering different pages to exploring trending videos and discovering seamless content.

 > 🔐State Management with Redux: It ensures a scalable and organized application state with Redux, streamlining data flow and providing a centralized management system for a seamless user experience.